How We Began

 Joyce and others prayed about the possibility of a training center for unemployed adults for more than a year before doors started opening.
 Joyce visited a similar program, Hope Works, in Memphis, and she was hooked.
 She received training in the Adkins Life Skills Program at Columbia University in New York.
 The Highland Church of Christ elders blessed this fledgling ministry, provided a space for it to start, and the first class began in January of 2003.

-September 2019 makes our 49th class of men and women seeking to better themselves, break out of the cycle of destructive behavior and poverty and become self-sustaining citizens of our community.
+June 2020 made our 51st class of men and women seeking to better themselves, break out of the cycle of destructive behavior and poverty and become self-sustaining citizens of our community.

 We thank God for putting His power behind Joyce’s vision.